Six children dead, 12 ill in virus outbreak at N.J. rehab facility

 "The Wanaque Center continues to fully cooperate with these agencies and has sought out their medical guidance with respect to the virus," the statement said.

 Adenoviruses usually cause mild infections of the respiratory tracts, eyes, intestines, urinary tracts, and nervous systems of young children, but the particular strain that's affecting Wanaque "is affecting medically fragile children with severely compromised immune systems," the health department said.
-"The strain has been particularly associated with disease in communal living arrangements and can be more severe," according to the department.
+"The strain has been particularly associated with disease in communal living arrangements and can be more severe."

+The virus group is a fairly common one that can typically be the cause of a simple cold, according to NBC News medical correspondent Dr. John Torres.
+But adenoviruses can be easily spread because they can't be killed by most household disinfectants and require special cleaning materials, according to Torres.

+"We’ve all had it, probably didn’t even really know," Torres said.
+"You just kind of had the cold for a few days and you recovered, no problem.
+The issue is that with people who are immunocompromised, especially these children who they’re describing as severely immunocompromised, it can be deadly."